Saturday, April 13, 2019

 The first part of dessert included another "surprise" course of nitrogen ice cream on a plateful of fir.
 I enjoyed the custard-like way the ice cream congealed on my tongue.

 The cost was 450 kroner ($70.00) and 345 kroner ($52.00) for the wine pairing.
 Americans probably expected that the meal would cost hundreds of dollars (while the restaurant employees were underpaid without medical insurance benefits).
-That's the typical scenario in the USA.
-In Denmark, the employees are paid a livable wage and get Universal Healthcare from the government (no extra deduction from their pay).
-In Denmark, a spiffy eatery will provide elegantly-plated food made from superior ingredients and wholesome, time-consuming recipes... without greedily making the price so high that the nice experience is merely a "luxury" that people must save money for.
+That's typical in the USA.
+In Denmark, the employees are paid a livable wage and get Universal Healthcare from the government.
+In Denmark, a spiffy eatery will provide elegantly-plated food made from superior ingredients and wholesome, time-consuming recipes... without greedily making the price so high that the experience is merely a "luxury" that people must save money for.
 Danish society is flourishing without that type of greed.
 It's wonderful.

-We were also impressed with their Policy on Food Waste and reducing their CO2 footprint.
-They invested in a "solar cell park"!
-As we departed their candlelit milieu, we knew it was a successful enterprise which welcomed us to a successful capital city!
+As we departed their candlelit milieu, we knew it was a successful enterprise that welcomed us to a successful city!

-We easily followed the reddish glow of our hotel's neon signs, and enjoyed climbing into bed with content thoughts.
+We easily followed the reddish glow of our hotel's neon signs, and went to bed with content thoughts.

 No comments: